|

 Located in North-Western Italy, Piemonte offers a wonderful array of wines.

-The primary area of Piemonte for wine (and food) is centered around the city of
+The primary area of Piemonte for wine (and food) is centered on the city of

 the potentially noble wines of Barolo and Barbaresco, as well as satisfying Barbera,